-A stockholder that wants to recommend a candidate for election to the Board should direct the recommendation in writing by letter to the Company, attention of the Secretary, at 825 Industrial Road, Suite 500, San Carlos, California 94070.
+A stockholder that wants to recommend a candidate for consideration by the Corporate Governance and Nominating Committee for election to the Board should direct the recommendation in writing by letter to the Company, attention of the Secretary, at 825 Industrial Road, Suite 500, San Carlos, California 94070.
 The recommendation must include the candidate's name, home and business contact information, detailed biographical data, relevant qualifications, a signed letter from the candidate confirming willingness to serve, information regarding any relationships between the candidate and the Company and evidence of the recommending stockholder's ownership of Company stock.
 Such recommendations must also include a statement from the recommending stockholder in support of the candidate, particularly within the context of the criteria for Board membership, including issues of character, integrity, judgment, diversity of experience, independence, area of expertise, corporate experience, length of service, potential conflicts of interest, other commitments and the like and personal references.

-A stockholder that instead desires to nominate a person directly for election to the Board at an annual meeting of the stockholders must meet the deadlines and other requirements set forth in Section 2.4 of the Company's bylaws and the rules and regulations of the SEC.
-Section 2.4 of the Company's bylaws requires that a stockholder who seeks to nominate a candidate for director must provide a written notice to the Secretary of the Company not later than the 45th day nor earlier than the 75th day before the one-year anniversary of the date on which the corporation first mailed its proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's annual meeting; provided, however, that in the event that no annual meeting was held in the previous year or if the date of the annual meeting is advanced by more than 30 days prior to or delayed by more than 60 days after the oneyear anniversary of the date of the previous year's annual meeting, then notice by the stockholder to be timely must be so received by the Secretary of the Company not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting and (ii) the 10th day following the day on which Public Announcement (as defined below) of the date of such annual meeting is first made.
-That notice must state the information required by Section 2.4 of the Company's bylaws, and otherwise must comply with applicable federal and state law.
-The Secretary of the Company will provide a copy of the bylaws upon request in writing from a stockholder.
-"Public Announcement" shall mean disclosure in a press release reported by the Dow Jones News Service, Associated Press or a comparable national news service or in a document publicly filed by the Company with the SEC pursuant to Section 13, 14 or 15(d) of the Exchange Act, or any successor thereto.
+A stockholder that instead desires to nominate a person directly for election to the Board at an annual meeting of the stockholders must meet the deadlines and other requirements set forth in Section 2.4 of our amended and restated bylaws and the rules and regulations of the SEC.
+Section 2.4 of our amended and restated bylaws require that a stockholder who seeks to nominate a candidate for director must provide a written notice to our Secretary not later than 5:00 p.m., Pacific time, on the 45th day nor earlier than 8:00 a.m., Pacific time, on the 75th day before the one-year anniversary of the date on which we first mailed its proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's annual meeting; provided, however, that in the event that no annual meeting was held in the previous year or if the date of the annual meeting is changed by more than 25 days from the one-year anniversary of the date of the previous year's annual meeting, then notice by the stockholder to be timely must be so received by our Secretary not earlier than 5:00 p.m., Pacific time, on the 120th day prior to such annual meeting and not later than 5:00 p.m., Pacific time, on the 120th day following the day on which Public Announcement (as defined below) of the date of such annual meeting is first made.
+That notice must state the information required by Section 2.4 of our amended and restate and the stock and restated bylaws, and otherwise must comply with applicable federal and state law.
+Our Secretary will provide a copy of the amended and restated bylaws upon request in writing from a stockholder.
+"Public Announcement" shall mean disclosure in a press release reported by the Dow Jones News Service, Associated Press or a comparable national news service or in a document publicly filed by us with the SEC pursuant to Section 13, 14 or 15(d) of the Exchange Act, or by such other means as is reasonably designed to inform the public or our stockholders in general of such information, including, without limitation, posting on our investor relations website.

-Stockholders also have the right to propose director candidates for consideration by the committee or our board of directors and also directly nominate director candidates, without any action or recommendation on the part of the committee or our board of directors, by following the procedures set forth in the section of this proxy statement titled "Stockholder Proposals."
+Stockholders also have the right to propose director candidates for consideration by the Corporate Governance and Nominating Committee or our Board and also directly nominate director candidates, without any action or recommendation on the part of the Corporate Governance and Nominating Committee or our Board, by following the procedures set forth in the section of this proxy statement titled "Stockholder Proposals."